sfu-natlang/align-type-tacl2017-code/README.md

 # align-type-tacl2017-code

-This is the implementation of our TACL paper Joint Prediction of Word Alignment with Alignment Types.
+This is the implementation of our TACL paper "Joint Prediction of Word Alignment with Alignment Types".

 ## Features
 - Baseline IBM1